p2p-today/protocol/README.rst

 Segmentation
 ============

-Messages in this protocol can be batched together before sending.
+Messages in this protocol can—and should—be batched together before sending.
 Because of this, we need to define segments.

 ~~~~~~~~~~~~~~~~~~~
 Transmission Header